Nathan Manning

 Nathan Manning (born January 13, 1982) is a member of the Ohio Senate, representing the 13th district since 2019.
 Previously he was a member of the Ohio House of Representatives, serving in that body from 2015 to 2018.
 He is the son of state Representative Gayle Manning and former state Representative Jeffrey Manning.

-Manning decided to run for election after to his father's old seat to succeed the term-limited Matt Lundy in 2014.
+Career

 Manning was an assistant prosecutor for the city of North Ridgeville before running for office.
 Manning is a graduate of Denison University and Capital University Law School.
-In the general election, Manning defeated his opponent, Democrat Brendan Mackin, 56%-44% to take the seat.